 A certified organisation with a valid CSR certificate shall ensure that the logo and the certificate are used appropriately.
-Certification bodies supervise compliance with this requirement.
-The requirements for use of the logo are published on the website www.mvoprestatieladder.nl.
+Certification bodies supervise compliance with this MVOcertificate are used appropriately.
+Certification source eq. .Prestatieladderrequirement.
+The requirements for use of the logo are published on the website www.csrperformanceladder.com.